-Accommodation Administration Guidelines Assistive Technology Before Testing: (Non-Screen Reader) Student's accommodations will list "Assistive Technology Non Screen Readers."
-Students using the Co:Writer and Read&Write extensions for use with TestNav must have Speech-to-Text and Word Prediction selected in the student's PNP.
+Accommodation Administration Guidelines Assistive Technology (Non-Screen Reader) Before Testing: Student's accommodations will list "Assistive Technology Non Screen Readers" in Pearson Access.
 Testing: Assistive technology should be tested during an Infrastructure Trial to determine whether the assistive technology will interact with TestNav and can be used successfully during computer-based testing.
 For information on how to test assistive technology devices and software for use on the CCRS summative assessments with the TestNav 8 platform via an Infrastructure Trial, refer to the Assistive Technology Guidelines available on the BIE portal.
 Note that CCRS summative assessments are designed to be Web Content Accessibility Guidelines (WCAG) compliant.
 During Testing: Students may use a range of assistive technologies on the CCRS summative assessments, including devices that are compatible with the BIE online testing platform, and those that are used externally on a separate computer.
 Refer to the list of allowable Assistive Technology available here: https://bie.mypearsonsupport.com/ .
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Nonscorable student work must be securely shredded.

-Accommodation Administration Guidelines Braille Note-taker Before Testing: • Students accommodations will list Assistive Capturing Responses.
-During Testing: A student who is blind or has a visual impairment may use an electronic braille note-taker.
+/ Accommodation Administration Guidelines Braille Note-taker Students accommodations will list Assistive Capturing Responses in Pearson Access During Testing: A student who is blind or has a visual impairment may use an electronic braille note-taker.
 The grammar checker, internet, and stored file functionalities must be turned off.
 For students using braille forms, the Test Administrator directions for filling in a circle, making marks, and erasing do not apply.
 Students should number their responses to be sure that their answers can be transcribed accurately into a scorable test booklet, answer document, or TestNav.
 After Testing: Student responses generated using an electronic braille note-taker must be transcribed verbatim by a Test Administrator into the student's standard test booklet, answer document, or TestNav.
 Only transcribed responses will be scored.
 Responses must be transcribed by the teacher of the student with visual impairment or a Test Administrator supervised by the teacher of the student with visual impairment.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Test Administrators are responsible for collecting all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
-Braille Writer Before Testing: • Student's accommodation will list "Assistive Capturing Responses."
-During Testing: A student who is blind or has a visual impairment may use a braille writer.
+Braille Writer Before Testing: During Testing: A student who is blind or has a visual impairment may use a braille writer.
 For CCRS summative assessments, grammar checker, internet, and stored file functionalities must be turned off.
 For students using braille forms, the Test Administrator directions for filling in a circle, making marks, and erasing do not apply.
 Students should number their responses to be sure that their answers can be transcribed accurately into a scorable test booklet, answer document, or TestNav.
 After Testing: Student responses generated using a braille writer must be transcribed verbatim by a Test Administrator into the student's standard test booklet, answer document, or TestNav.
 Only transcribed responses will be scored.
 Responses must be transcribed either by the teacher of the student with visual impairment or a Test Administrator supervised by the teacher of the student with visual impairment.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Test Administrators are responsible for collecting all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.